Dear Graduate Students,

 If a student has holds on their account that prevent enrollment, such as the Student Financial Responsibility Statement or an immunization hold, they will not be able to register for classes until those holds have been cleared.
 We advise students to try to register early so that there is plenty of time to review and clear any holds before classes fill up or enrollment deadlines approach.

 The Office of the Registrar’s website provides an overview of useful registration tools available in Student Admin along with registration-related forms.
 UConn’s Knowledge Base provides step-by-step instructions on how to manage your enrollment through the Student Administration system.
 If you have difficulty registering, please reach out to firstname.lastname@example.org (or email@example.com for UCH grads) for assistance.
 Please note, permission numbers for courses are typically managed by the course instructor.

-Students should consult with their advisor regarding when it is appropriate to begin enrolling in research credits for their course of study.
+Students should consult with their advisor regarding when it is appropriate to enroll in research credits for their course of study.
 Doctoral students should register for GRAD 6950.
 Plan A Master’s students should register for GRAD 5950.
 Each section number corresponds to the number of credits you will earn (e.g., GRAD 6950-001 will earn one credit, GRAD 6950-002 will earn two credits, etc.).
 All sections will show “Staff” (or similar) as the instructor.
 Through an automatic process later in the semester, students will be moved to a grade roster associated with their major advisor.
-Permission numbers are not needed for students to register for these research courses during the academic year.
+Permission numbers are not needed for students to register for these research courses.
 If you attempt to register and receive an error, contact firstname.lastname@example.org for assistance.
 Be sure to include your 7-digit student ID in all correspondence.